Using GraphQLite with Other SQLite Extensions

 graphqlite.load(conn)

-# Both extensions share the same in-memory database
+# Both extensions operate on the same in-memory database

 conn1 = sqlite3.connect(":memory:")